Where does it hurt?

 - The variable class system of Golden Sun means anyone can become the healer, but the secondary healing element is the earth element (which is the one that has the Revive psyenergy), which is the element of the main hero in both games.

 - Despite the class system where anyone can have healing abilities, the story treats Mia and Piers as the healers of the group due to their natural affinity with the Mercury (water) element.
 The third game passes this role on to Mia's son.
+Alex is also said to be a powerful healer, and is seen using this ability on the party.
+Like Mia, this ability is passed on to his son.

 - Although Jenna naturally gets a fire element healing spell that heals the whole party, so she can easily play the roll of healer in the game while remaining in her natural element.